Analysis | Trump got off on a technicality

 On Saturday, Trump was acquitted at his second impeachment trial largely — if not completely — on a technicality: the argument that the trial itself was unconstitutional.

 The vote, while an acquittal, represented a historic rebuke.
-Seven GOP senators voted to convict (previously, only one senator from a president’s party had ever voted to convict) making the final vote 57 to 43.
+Seven GOP senators voted to convict (previously, only one senator from a president’s party had ever voted to convict), making the final vote 57 to 43.
 That meant Trump was 10 votes from the 67 that would have resulted in his conviction.

 That’s still a long way away.
-But if you look closely at what the 43 Republicans who voted to acquit said about it, it seems possible that but for the constitutional question Trump might have come quite a bit closer to losing on the merits.
+But if you look closely at what the 43 Republicans who voted to acquit said about it, it seems possible, but for the unconstitutionality claims, Trump might have come quite a bit closer to losing on the merits.

 At least five Republican senators suggested that Trump was indeed culpable for the Capitol riots, while voting to acquit him on constitutional grounds: